-The profit-sharing plan is directly linked to our primary goal of earning an underwriting profit.
+Incentive compensation is linked to our number one business objective, which is to increase underwriting profit while remaining competitive via prudent expense management.
 All associates, including the members of the Board participate in the same plan.
 It is designed to create the right influences to ensure adequate pricing and reserving over time, and the appropriate management of risk.
 Given that our business is a mix of short tail property business and longer-tail casualty and mortality business, having a single, global pool across all business lines helps to balance potential volatility in a given year and eliminates the ability for any single business unit or legal entity to self-determine the Combined Ratio outcome.
 It is a long-term and deferred incentive plan because it reflects the adequacy of pricing and reserving over a long period of time.